s4mgoh/blog/src/content/blog/potato-vm-writeup.md

 2) Creating my Pootato Workspace in [Metasploit Framework](https://github.com/rapid7/metasploit-framework) `workspace add Pootato`.
 3) Navigating to my Pootato Workspace in [Metasploit Framework](https://github.com/rapid7/metasploit-framework) `workspace Pootato`.
-4) Identifying the IP address of the Pootato VM by scanning the network `ip a` followed by `nmap 192.168.233.0/24`, which gave the following result:
+4) Identifying the IP address of the Potato VM by scanning the network `ip a` followed by `nmap 192.168.233.0/24`, which gave the following result:

    ```
    Nmap scan report for potatos.potato-school.com (192.168.233.135)